 Today we’re going to go back through three of our earlier projects, highlighting accessibility problems and fixing them.
 This might seem like it might be a bit dull, but I want you to think again about what our goal is here: do we want to build software that benefits everyone?

 I hope the answer is yes.
 There’s a New York lawyer called Gregory Mansfield who fights for disability rights, and he once wrote this: “Accessibility is not charity.
 Accessibility is not generosity.
 Accessibility is not an amenity.
 Accessibility is not a gratuity.
 You don’t bestow access – you ensure it.”

-Today you have three topics to work through, in which you’ll fix three projects we made earlier in this course.
+Today you have four topics to work through, including fixing three projects we made earlier in this course.

 Need help?
 Tweet me @twostraws!

 SPONSORED Superwall lets you build & test paywalls without shipping updates.
 Run experiments, offer sales, segment users, update locked features and more at the click of button.
 Best part?
 It's FREE for up to 250 conversions / mo and the Superwall team builds out 100% custom paywalls – free of charge.